OlaYZen/pydownloader4downloads.khinsider/README.md

 priority_order = flac, mp3, m4a
 ; C:\example\for\windows
 ; /example/for/linux
-; If empty, the downloads will be inside a folder called- ; "Audio files" in the same location as the script download_path =
+; If empty, the downloads will be inside a folder called "Audio files" in the same location as the script download_path =
 ```